 There is a great Mexican restaurant in my neighborhood; because it is so close, many local people don’t seem to notice it.
 However, it is very popular with out-of-towners.
 This friendly restaurant makes a great Spanish pork dish.
 Yes, the menu does have “Spanish” not “Mexican”.
 Their Spanish-style Pork Tenderloin is one of my favorite dishes.
 The portions are large and I always end up bringing home a delicious ‘doggy bag’ for later.
-They always give you a free dessert, an after dinner drink and sometimes will share a recipe if you are a regular customer.
+You always get a free appetizer, free dessert, and after dinner drink.
+Plus, they have shared a recipe or two with regular patrons.

 INGREDIENTS